 The monitor panel operates on 12-volt power that can be either supplied by the auxiliary battery or by the converter.
 No power is drawn from the battery unless a button is pushed to wake up the panel.
-Fuses for the monitor panel are in the load center.
+Fuses for the monitor panel are in the load center is located just inside the main entry door in the hallway leading to the bedroom and bathroom.
+This system provides control to many of the functions within the RV such as your slides, heating, cooling, lights, fuel, battery voltage, etc., while also providing fill levels of all holding tanks on your RV.
+The tank monitoring screen looks similar to the photo above right.